 "How sweet," another nurse says.

 "That's what you think," Renee whispers.
 She recollects the reason she and Carl got together.
 She wanted to do the last year of high school tradition of a girl with a boyfriend for the prom and other activities.
-Their dating would end after graduation unless they thought otherwise, like some couples do; it was never otherwise for her because she had panned to study journalism at the university's school, to prepare for her life career.
+Their dating would end after graduation unless they thought otherwise, like some couples do; it was never otherwise for her because she had planned to study journalism at the university's school, to prepare for her life career.
 She told Carl this so that there would be no ill will between them when they separated.
 However, a week before graduation he gave her a newspaper clipping to read.
 'In another city, a teenaged boy was so infatuated with his high school sweetheart that after she told him that they should stop dating, he shot her to death.'

 "That is me and you," Carl told her.